Automorphisms of profinite mapping class groups: Homomorphisms between outer automorphism groups of procongruence mapping class groups

-We then proceed as in the proof of Theorem~7.4 in \cite{[B3]}.
-Let us choose an orientation for every element of $\hL(S)$ (cf.\ Section~4 in \cite{[B3]}).
-Let us observe that an element $f\in \kPG(S)_\g$ preserves the orientation chosen for $\g$ if and only if $f\in\kPG(S)_{\vec\g}$.
+We then proceed as in the proof of \cite[Theorem~7.4]{[B3]}.
+Let us choose an orientation for every element of $\hL(S)$ (cf.\ \cite[Section~4]{[B3]}).
+By definition, an element $f\in \kG(S)_\g$ preserves the orientation chosen for $\g$ if and only if $f\in\kG(S)_{\vec\g}$.